Data Preparation

 After starting ingestion, check the status to confirm when it's been completed successfully.

-List all jobs:
+List all ingestion jobs:

 from seekrai import SeekrFlow